genesiscommunitysuccess/docs/docs/03_server/02_data-server/06_testing.md

 If you use Genesis Console, this gives you a simple way of testing components.

 1. In your browser, go to http://genesislcap.com/console/console-next2/.
 2. Enter the IP address of your server.
-3. If you get blank page without any response then its probably because you don't have NGINX configured, click [here](/operations/server-setup/config-management/#nginx-configuration-using-docker-imagerecommended) to configure it.
-Otherwise, proceed with next step(4)
+If you get a blank page without any response then this is probably because you don't have [NGINX configured](/operations/server-setup/config-management/#nginx-configuration-using-docker-imagerecommended).
-4. Log in with your user name and password.
+3. Log in with your user name and password.
 This starts Genesis Console, and you will see a list of tabs along the top of the screen.
-5. Click on the **RESOURCES** tab.
+4. Click on the **RESOURCES** tab.
-6. Filter the **Resource type** to show only data servers.
+5. Filter the **Resource type** to show only data servers.

 For example: